Overview of GroupMap

-Map report – Shows an overall image of the map results screen (non-interactive) and the process flow and step settings used in the activity.
+Map report – This shows an overall image of the map results screen (non-interactive) and the process flow and step settings used in the activity.

-Participants – Provides details of people in your map and their last activity.
+Participants – This provides details of people in your map and their last activity.
 Clicking on a user name will show a report of what they did on the map.

-Ideas – Provides a list of ideas.
-Clicking on an idea shows further detail about the idea such as any comments, votes, or ratings.
+Ideas – This provides a list of ideas.
+Clicking on an idea shows further detail about the idea, such as any comments, votes, or ratings.

-Your report – Provides a summary of an individual’s activity in the map.
+Your report – Provides a summary of an individual’s activity in a map.

-Step reports (brainstorm, voting etc) – Provides more details and breakdown of activity by people in that step.
+Step reports (Brainstorm, Vote, etc) – This provides more details and a breakdown of activity by people in that step.

 MANAGE YOUR MAPS

 All maps that you create or have joined will be kept in your map library.
-You can start typing in the search field to find maps.
+Use the search bar to find your maps.

-Save as template – Allows you to save a template version of the map based on the customizations you have created as a separate map category.
+Save as template – This allows you to save a template version of the map based on the customizations you have created as a separate map category.
 This is good for regular use.

 Use as a template – Creates another map using the existing map setting.